 Author Naomi Klein explains World Bank revealed itself as a sham “when it forced school fees on students in Ghana in exchange for a loan; when it demanded that Tanzania privatise its water system; when it made telecom privatisation a condition of aid for Hurricane Mitch; when it demanded labour ‘flexibility’ in Sri Lanka in the aftermath of the Asian tsunami; when it pushed for eliminating food subsidies in post-invasion Iraq.
 Ecuadoreans care little about Wolfowitz’s girlfriend; more pressing is that in 2005 the World Bank withheld a promised $100m after the country dared to spend a portion of its oil revenues on health and education.
 Some anti-poverty organisation.
 4 Further examples include a 1983 World Bank loan to Malawi for education that increased schooling fees drastically, even though prior to the loan, college was completely free, including room and board.
 The World Bank actually wrote a paper, arguing that raising school fees would help the poor.5

 Word Bank’s “development” project in Thaba-Tseka, Lesotho is another example.
 Lesotho was under British rule until 1966.
 The World Bank produced a highly inaccurate report on the country in 1975 in an attempt to justify massive loans.
-The report claims that Lesotho has no infrastructure or industry when, in fact, both are highly present due to British colonization.
-The reports also claims “agriculture provides a livelihood for 85 percent of the people” when in reality only six percent comes from crop production.
-The majority of their income comes from working (primarily in mines) in South Africa.
-Construction of the Thaba-Tseka project center led to construction of a new police station, a prison, a immigration control office, a new army base with more troops, and generally a tighter government grip on the populace.11 Similarly, after the dissolution of the Soviet Union, World Bank sought to privatize all of Russia’s state assets.
+The report claims that Lesotho has no infrastructure or industry when, in fact, both are (and were at that time) highly present due to British colonization.
+The reports also claims “agriculture provides a livelihood for 85 percent of the people” when in reality only six percent came from crop production.
+The majority of their income still comes from work in South Africa (primarily in mines).
+Construction of the Thaba-Tseka project center led to construction of a new police station, a prison, an immigration control office, a new army base with more troops, and generally a tighter government grip on the populace.11 Similarly, after the dissolution of the Soviet Union, World Bank sought to privatize all of Russia’s state assets.
 Protests against this and the autocratic rule of Russian President Yeltsin were answered by the military with the use of tanks, killing hundreds under orders from Yeltsin.

-One example of the IMF’s vulturous policies is their loan conditions to Argentina.
 Argentina’s recession of 1998 to 2002 was directly caused by the IMF and government corruption.
-During the 1990s the IMF continually lent Argentina money with no concern for their growing debt and its impacts on common Argentinians.
+During the 1990s the IMF continually lent the state money with no concern for their growing debt and its impacts on common Argentinians.
 The IMF, in turn, demanded the government institute austerity measures to reduce the debt.
 The De la Rúa administration backed by former president Clinton cut $1.4 billion from the budget in the first weeks of 1999 and in June 2000 taxes were increased by $2 billion.
-(In an interview with La Nacion Clinton said these cuts showed “strong leadership” and asked Argentinians to support them.)
+(In an interview with La Nacion, Clinton said these cuts showed “strong leadership” and he asked Argentinians to support them.)
 The government also slashed retirement benefits and in July of 2001, the state cut the salaries of civil servants by 13%.
 In August some were paid with IOUs instead of money.
 Unemployment grew rapidly and affected 20% of the population by December.
 In the same month the IMF demanded a further cut of 10% to the federal budget.
-Pensions were cut by $240 million and union control of their health care plans was taken away.
+Pensions were cut by $240 million and union control of their health care plans was revoked.
 Many Argentinians began to withdraw their money from their bank accounts after losing confidence in the local economy and government, to which the government responded by instituting the Corralito, (which means corral, animal pen, or enclosure).
 The Corralito empowered the government to seize all civilian bank accounts in an attempt to pay government debts and prevent a bank run and capital flight, (a mass withdrawal of money driven by fears the bank will collapse).
 As a result, common Argentinians began to riot in the streets of Salta, Chaco, and Neuquen where police responded brutally, the offices of Repsol-YPF oil were burned down, and 60% of the entire workforce of Argentina – 7.2 million people – went on strike.

 The ADB, the Bank of Central Africa, and the US EX-IM Bank

 The Bank of Central African States (Banque des États de l’Afrique Centrale) oversees the economies and issues currency for six African countries: Cameroon, Chad, the Central African Republic, Equatorial Guinea, Gabon, and the Republic of the Congo.
-According to a WikiLeaks memo, Gabonese officials (including the President of Gabon, Omar Bongo, and his son and successor Ali Bongo) working for the Bank of Central African States stole $36 million over five years from the bank to finance France’s political parties17 Only only the governor of the bank, Philibert Andzembe, was fired by Ali Bongo, despite his own involvement, for his part in the scandal.
+According to a memo published by WikiLeaks, Gabonese officials (including the President of Gabon, Omar Bongo, and his son and successor Ali Bongo) working for the Bank of Central African States stole $36 million over five years from the bank to finance France’s political parties18 Only the governor of the bank, Philibert Andzembe, was fired by Ali Bongo, despite his own involvement, for his part in the theft.

-Another corrupt, crony capitalist “lending” institution is the US Export / Import Bank (EX-IM) bank that subsidizes US exports.
+Another corrupt, crony capitalist “lending” institution is the US Export / Import Bank (EX-IM) that subsidizes US exports.
 EX-IM egregiously favors US corporations it has ties with.
-According to economist, lawyer, and journalist James Henry, ”In 2000 86% of the US EX-IM bank’s $7.7 billion in new foreign export credits and guarantees went to just ten politically influential US companies, including Enron, Halliburton, GE, Boeing, Bechtel, United Technologies, Schlumberger, and Raytheon.”
-65% of EX-IM’s loans in 2007 and 2008 [amounting to $5.5 billion in 2008 and $4.5 billion in 2007] were awarded to corporations buying Boeing’s aircraft according to the Pew Charitable Trusts.18 In 2012 82.7% of EX-IM’s loans amounting to $12.2 billion went exclusively to Boeing.19 Obama called this “economic patriotism.”
+According to economist, lawyer, and journalist, James Henry, ”In 2000 86% of the US EX-IM bank’s $7.7 billion in new foreign export credits and guarantees went to just ten politically influential US companies, including Enron, Halliburton, GE, Boeing, Bechtel, United Technologies, Schlumberger, and Raytheon.”
+65% of EX-IM’s loans in 2007 and 2008 [amounting to $5.5 billion in 2008 and $4.5 billion in 2007] were awarded to corporations buying Boeing’s aircraft according to the Pew Charitable Trusts.19 In 2012 a shocking 82.7% of EX-IM’s loans amounting to $12.2 billion went exclusively to Boeing.20 Obama called this “economic patriotism.”
 These loans are paid for by American taxpayers who see none of the benefits.

-These banks are only so successful in their rapacious debt enslavement in part because of intergovernmental organizations like the World Trade Organization (WTO), which favors the richest countries and corporations by protecting and subsidizing (in the form of lop-sided tariffs) exports from rich countries and blocking exports from less developed countries, making them reliant on cheap imports and opening them up to development by massive transnational companies from richer countries.
+These banks are only so successful in their rapacious debt enslavement in part because of intergovernmental organizations like the World Trade Organization (WTO), which favors the richest countries and corporations by protecting and subsidizing (in the form of lop-sided tariffs) exports from rich countries and increasing the costs of exporting products from less developed countries, making them reliant on cheap imports and opening them up to development by massive transnational companies from richer countries.
 Less developed countries are generally excluded from the WTO’s biggest decisions, which are made exclusively by the richest and most industrialized countries in closed door meetings.
 The WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) also limits less developed countries from using technology created abroad.

 Fiat currency has no intrinsic value.
 Clean air, healthy food, potable water, and healthy, thriving biodiverse ecosystems, on the hand, do have massive intrinsic value.
 The best kind of aid that can be provided to communities genuinely struggling and seeking help is completely free education to empower themselves and become self-sufficient.
 We cannot rely on the charity of the super wealthy parasites in power who we ought to be fighting.
 The money that these banks have to lend doesn’t even rightfully belong to them.
-It was stolen from the Earth, common people, and other creatures.
-It’s rightfully all of ours.
+It was stolen from the Earth, common people, and other creatures on Earth.
+It’s rightfully all of ours or no one’s.
 Even genuine charity with no strings attached won’t save us as it’s unsustainable.
 It’s a band-aid as opposed to a solution that addresses the source of the problem.
 We don’t need massive infrastructure to achieve a high quality of live.
 In fact, massive infrastructure is diminishing our quality of life.
 We can all sustainably grow our own healthy, organic food.
 We can collect our own potable, clean water.
 We can shelter ourselves sustainably with natural materials.
 We can heal ourselves with medicinal plants and we can educate ourselves.
 We don’t need blood money and these parasitical institutions and their cronyist politicians to steal our money through taxation, policing, and militarization to line their own pockets and throw us back breadcrumbs in the form of meager social welfare programs in a pathetic attempt to justify their exploitation.
 Wiping out forests, displacing indigenous peoples, saddling taxpayers with billions in debt, and implementing austerity measures isn’t “development” or “growth”- it’s destruction.
 The idea that “development” is positive no matter what is being developed and what or who it is replacing is so pervasive and ecocidal within first-world civilizations.
+If people don’t come to understand this is a lie, we will never move forward.
 Another beautiful world is possible.
-But if we rely on the same paradigm and only talk about or attempt what we believe to be “realistic reform,” we will forever live in chains.
+But if we rely on the same paradigm and only talk about or attempt to make what we believe to be are “realistic reforms,” we will forever live in chains.